neuroidss/lab-governance/People and Partners.md

 Mark everything in your calendar as soon as you're aware of it.

 **Holidays / Learning Time** self-approval check-list to make your absence safe:
-- I've notified all my circle-mates on Slack of my holiday plans
+- I've notified partners on #holiday-availability Slack channel of my holiday plans
     - I also wrote in the same Slack message that I've put the holiday in my work calendar. (eg. "I plan to be on holiday from X to Y. It's also in my calendar.")
     - I did this no later then 2x workdays of its length, but minimum 5 workdays
     - There was no objection

+- Before going on holiday I wrote on #holiday-availability Slack channel a list of all my roles and which partner agreed to substitute me in the role (or "call me" if we should call you)

 - There is no big/key release, milestone, contract, meeting, which require me
 - There is no project start / end, which involves me
 - I have notified the resource clarity role.